My Sweet Audrina: Plot

-When she is seven, Audrina meets Arden Lowe and his mother Billie, a former ice skater who is now an amputee who had lost both her legs.
+When she is aged seven, Audrina meets Arden Lowe and his mother Billie, a former ice skater who is now a double amputee.
 Billie and Arden have moved into the groundkeeper's cottage in the woods where the first Audrina died.
 Although she fears the woods, Audrina is willing to brave them to see Billie and Arden, and gradually, Damian consents to these visits.
 Meanwhile, Lucietta is pregnant again.
 The family calls Mrs. Allismore, a psychic, to come and predict the baby's gender.
 They are horrified when she predicts the child is neither male nor female, although Vera calmly states that it is fitting that a new "freak" would join the family.
-On Audrina's ninth birthday, Lucietta (by then six months pregnant) goes into early labor and dies in childbirth.
+On Audrina's ninth birthday, Lucietta goes into early labor and dies in childbirth.
 The baby is a girl named Sylvia.

-Lucietta was a great pianist, so to keep her memory alive, Audrina takes piano lessons with Vera at Lamar Rensdale's home.
+Lucietta was a great pianist, so to keep her memory alive Audrina takes piano lessons with Vera at the home of Lamar Rensdale.
 More than two years after her birth, Sylvia finally comes home from the hospital, and it is revealed that she is mentally challenged.
 Audrina is told by her father to take care of Sylvia.
-Audrina complains to her piano teacher about not being allowed to go to school.
-He intervenes and she is finally allowed to attend school, with Ellsbeth begrudgingly agreeing to care for Sylvia.
+Audrina complains to her piano teacher about not being allowed to go to school; he intervenes and she is finally allowed to attend, with Ellsbeth begrudgingly agreeing to care for Sylvia.

 A few years later, Audrina discovers that Lamar and Vera are intimately involved, and Vera is pregnant.
-When Vera finds out that Audrina knows about the affair, she angrily confronts and fights with her, and Vera has a miscarriage.
-The next day, Vera leaves town with Lamar Rensdale.
-She leaves a note claiming that she is actually Audrina's paternal half-sister, due to an affair that Ellsbeth had with Damian before he met Lucietta.
+When Vera finds out that Audrina knows about the affair, she angrily confronts and fights with her, resulting in Vera suffering a miscarriage.
+The next day, Vera leaves town with Lamar, leaving a note claiming that she is actually Audrina's paternal half-sister due to an affair between Ellsbeth and Damian before he met Lucietta.
 Damian does not deny it and is relieved that Vera has left.
 Audrina is upset he acted so badly towards his own daughter, but Damian says Vera hates them all and would destroy them, given the chance.
 Ellsbeth agrees.